cobilab/cryfa/README.md

 with pipelines.

 ### Make a key file
-To make a "KEY_FILE", in order to pass to the `-k` or `--key` flags, there are two methods: either saving a raw password in a file; or, employing the "keygen" program, which is provided to generate a strong password.
+There are two methods to make a "KEY_FILE", in order to pass to the `-k` or `--key` flags, : either saving a raw password in a file; or, employing the "keygen" program, which is provided to generate a strong password.
 The second method is highly recommended.

 To apply the first method, the following commands can be used to save a raw password in a file, then passing it to Cryfa.
 In this case,